magcode/mqtt-tools/pollumq/README.md

 ```

 # Configuration

-## before you start it the first time!
+Before you start it the first time configure `mqtt/config/default.json`

+# Starting

 **Press the button** on your PolluCom E unit.
 After a short press, the unit will respond to IR signals for one hour.